nakaih88/Genshin-CLI/README.md

-# GenshinChars
+# Genshin Characters

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/genshin_chars`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This small CLI shows the characters to the new and popular MMORPG: Genshin Impact!
+You are able to view the current playable characters in the game and see information about them.

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'genshin_chars'